-Chorus 1 : The effect of many instruments playing together instead of one.
-Chorus 2 : The effect of even more instruments that Chorus 1. ■ Flanger : The effect that many people refer to as a "whooshing" sound, or a sound similar to a jet plane flying overhead.
+- Chorus 1 : The effect of many instruments playing together instead of one. - Chorus 2 : The effect of even more instruments than Chorus 1. - Flanger : The effect that many people refer to as a "whooshing" sound, or a sound similar to a jet plane flying overhead.